About Us

 The degree of risk is in part dependent on the anatomical location of the nerves in relation to the wisdom tooth.
 A clinical examination with x-rays is necessary to provide an indication of the potential of such an injury.

-Figure 1: Inferior dental nerve paraesthesia after Lower Third Molar Surgery
+Figure 1: Inferior Dental Nerve Paraesthesia after Lower Third Molar Surgery

 References: